Azure/acr/docs/preview/connected-registry/quickstart-view-connected-registry-repos-and-tags.md

 ENCODED_CREDENTIALS=$(echo -n 'myconnectedregistry-client-token:<insert client token password>' | base64)
 ```

-3. The following command can be referenced to acquire a token to view tags fpr a repository.
+3. The following command can be referenced to acquire a token to view tags for a repository.

 ```
  curl --location  \